-Admitting your wrong can be difficult, mostly when your own words speak the truth back to you.
+Admitting your wrong can be difficult, mainly when your own words speak the truth back to you.
 But being wrong is not bad if you learn a lesson.

 I wrote a letter to a friend in June 2018.